 At this point, I think it’s also worth addressing one of the most frequent criticisms I get.
 Many people just don’t understand why anyone would want to talk publicly about investing successes or personal challenges, saying that it might attract jealous eyes or make people see you as a weak person due to some struggles described.
 The answer is that yes, it will have that effect on some people, but that slight negative effect is far outweighed by the quality feedback and new connections that I enjoy through blogging.

-One of my favorites quotes from Socrates is the one above.
+One of my favorite quotes from Socrates is the one above.

 It might be the best summary of why I love writing, journaling and blogging so much.

 An unexamined life is not worth living simply because it is so important to get to know yourself and then examine the interaction between yourself and the world around you.
 Subject your own thoughts and ideas to examination, rather than acting on impulse.
 Knowing yourself will help to strengthen your knowledge and won’t allow you to get pulled by feelings so easily.

 Our mind is often subconsciously dragged by popular opinion or “doxa” as the Greeks called it.
 Writing is my way of sitting down, examining my thoughts and experiences, and then learning the lessons I need in order to achieve progress in my life.

 What are your thoughts on blogging?
 Have you tried it yourself?

 Leave a Reply